mnadel/mnadel.github.io/_posts/2020-07-18-ruthless-prioritization.md

 So?
 Where did we land?

 Well, first I should mention that a week into executing this new plan, one of the developers on the team took a month off for paternity leave.
 The team has only four developers, so we were down to 75% capacity.
-Additionally, this reset occurred a couple of weeks before Memorial Day, which meant more than half a week of one person’s time (24 developer*hours) lost to the holiday.
+Additionally, this reset occurred a couple of weeks before Memorial Day, which meant we lost more than half a week of one person’s time (24 developer*hours) to the holiday.
 Given the circumstances, it would have been understandable if we missed the goal.
 In fact, in many organizations, it’d have been a miracle if we hit the goal.

 But here’s the thing.
 Not only did we hit it ... we crushed it!
 We landed 1.0 two weeks early.
 And then shipped version 2.0 in that same original timeframe!
 Those 33 days were intense, but we didn’t work a single hour of overtime.
 As Lee Iacocca once said, “I hire people brighter than me and then I get out of their way.”